lightning/bolts/08-transport.md

 maximum size of `65535` simplifies testing, makes memory management easier and helps mitigate memory exhaustion attacks.

-In order to make make traffic analysis more difficult, the length prefix for all encrypted lightning messages is also encrypted.
+In order to make traffic analysis more difficult, the length prefix for all encrypted lightning messages is also encrypted.
 Additionally we add a `16-byte` `Poly-1305` tag to the encrypted length prefix in order to ensure that the packet length hasn't been modified with in-flight, and also to avoid